Andrea/andrea.github.io/_posts/2019-05-22-no-longer-damage-3.markdown

 It seems like I need to find out about the environmental impact of the taxi ride.
 I guess this goes in the questions section.

-Today's hot drinks were either leaf tea or coffee from the coffee machine in the office, no sugar.
+Today's hot drinks was all leaf tea, no sugar in sachets.

 #### Lunch time:

 Had lunch at a place with table service.
-So no waste here, The napkins were paper and they were not the hard kitchen towel type, so I think I can count that as compostable.
+So no waste here.
+The napkins were paper and they were not the hard kitchen towel type, so I think I can count that as compostable.

 I also had table service for dinner.